GrooveWJH/PX4-SkyBridge-Relay/README.md

 - `[UartEndpoint px4_usb]`: names the PX4 USB CDC device and configures the baud rate.
 You can duplicate this block if additional UARTs should be exposed through the router.
 - `[UdpEndpoint qgc_lan]`: defines the UDP server that listens on all interfaces and waits for incoming ground station connections on port `14550`. `Mode = Server` ensures the companion computer answers the first client that connects and keeps relaying MAVLink data to that socket.

-For `/dev/ttyUSB0`, `bridge_control.sh` (start command) creates a raw TCP endpoint (`TCP 8888`) via `socat`.
-Remote hosts can connect to that port, optionally re-encapsulate it as UDP if needed, or simply expose it locally as a pseudo-serial device before feeding the stream into DDS or `nsh`.
-The MAVLink router remains responsible for UDP streaming of `/dev/ttyACM0`, while the `socat` tunnel keeps the UART traffic untouched and available on the LAN.

 Additional endpoint sections can be appended if you want to multicast to multiple UDP clients or mix in TCP connections.
 Any changes to this file will be honored the next time `bridge_control.sh` launches the router.
+When no `/etc/mavlink-router/main.conf` exists, the script falls back to `config/main.conf` inside the repository.

+For the DDS tunnel `/dev/ttyUSB0`, `bridge_control.sh` exposes the port via `socat` on `TCP 8888`.
+Remote hosts can connect directly or bind it to a PTY and feed it to `MicroXRCEAgent`.

 ## Companion computer setup (server)

 1. Adjust `/etc/mavlink-router/main.conf` if needed (use `config/main.conf` as guidance).
 2. Manage the relay with `bridge_control.sh`:
-   - `./bridge_control.sh start` launches `mavlink-routerd` (using the repo config if `/etc/mavlink-router/main.conf` is missing) and starts the `socat` tunnel.
+   - `./bridge_control.sh start` launches the watchdog.
+It waits for `/dev/ttyACM0` and `/dev/ttyUSB0`, starts `mavlink-routerd` plus the TCP tunnel, and restarts both components automatically if either device disappears.
+   - `./bridge_control.sh status` reports the supervisor/MAVLink/tunnel processes.
-   - `./bridge_control.sh stop` kills both services; `status` and `toggle` are also available.
+   - `./bridge_control.sh stop` kills the watchdog and both child services.
 3. For persistent deployments, copy `systemd/skybridge.service` into `/etc/systemd/system`, adjust the paths, and enable the service so the bridge starts automatically on boot.

 Logs: